PATH: Campus Instruction > Grade Book

 - The Add Content section includes options for attaching files or assessments for students and enabling student submissions.
 Not all options are available in all districts.
 Options may include the following.
 See the linked articles for more information:

 - Upload - uploads a file to the Campus Digital Repository.

 - Google Drive File - uploads a file from Google Drive.

 - Naiku - attaches assessments created through Naiku for students to take through Campus Student.

-- Student Submission - enables student submissions from Campus Student.
+- Student Submission - enables student submissions from the Portal and Campus Student.
 These submissions could include the following.
+The Student Assignment Submission and Student Online Assessment articles describe these options from a student perspective.
 Teachers can access student submissions through the Grade Book by expanding the assignment and clicking the date/timestamp link.
 See the Scoring Submissions for information about accessing submissions.

 - Editor - provides a text editor where students can type responses.
 This option could be used to respond to questions posed in the Student Instructions area.

 - File Attachment - allows students to upload files in response to an assignment

 - Google Drive Submissions - allows students to upload files from their own Google Drive.

 - Discussion - creates a scored Discussions article for more information. aligned to this assignment.
 See the